-Emissions data coverage of the listed portfolio continues to improve with over 82% now covered by carbon emissions reporting compared to 66% in 2022.
+Emissions data coverage of the listed portfolio continues to improve with close to 90% of listed assets now covered by carbon emissions reporting compared to c83% in 2023.
 The level of carbon emissions coverage, at a fund level, is monitored and reported on in the quarterly Responsible Investment update.